dundemo/Learning-Bitcoin-from-the-Command-Line/06_5_Sending_a_Transaction_with_Data.md

 fe7f0a3b69f56ef2d055a78823ed3bd1422e46c3183658ea854253033ae0ccef  contract.jpg
 $ op_return_data="fe7f0a3b69f56ef2d055a78823ed3bd1422e46c3183658ea854253033ae0ccef"
 ```
-_What is an OP_RETURN?_ All Bitcoin transactions are built upon opcode scripts that we'll meet in the next chapter.
+_What is an OP_RETURN?_ All Dash transactions are built upon opcode scripts that we'll meet in the next chapter.
 The OP_RETURN is a simple  opcode that defines a transaction as invalid.
 Convention has resulted in it being used to embed data on the blockchain.

 ## Prepare Some Money